-About a year ago, in an attempt to stop people from being excessively nice to the handicapped, the Gothenburg Cooperative for Independent Living (GIL) made a physically challenged doll with cerebral palsy.
+About a year ago, in an attempt to stop people from being excessively nice to the handicapped, the Gothenburg Cooperative for Independent Living (GIL) made a retarded doll.
 I was kind of unsure of the whole thing when I first heard about it; surely there are better ways to make people treat the handicapped like everyone else than a limited run of dolls with cerebral palsy.
-But it couldn't have been a complete failure, as GIL are still putting out the dolls and have just released their own brand of handicapped beer.
+But it can't have been a complete failure, as GIL are still putting out the dolls and have just released their own brand of handicapped beer.

-The cerebral palsy beer, or CPA, was previewed at Gothenburg's annual whiskey fair and was later premiered at Live and Function, one of Scandinavia's biggest health and care fairs.
-I have no idea what alcohol and healthcare have in common, so I called up our friend Anders Westgerd at GIL to find out.
+The cerebral palsy beer, or CPA, was previewed at Gothenburg's annual whiskey fair and was later premiered at Live and Function, one of the Nordic countries' biggest health and care fairs.
+I have no idea what alcohol and welfare have in common, so I called up our friend Anders Westgerd at GIL to find out.

 Anders Westgerd: Well, this is part of how we work socio-politically.
-In Sweden in the early 2000s, an investigation called Patient to Citizen decided that all restaurants, bars, and public spaces in general would become easy to access and have all kinds of obstacles removed by 2010.
-But when we realized in 2009 that not a thing had been done to improve public spaces, we decided to draw attention to limited access bars and restaurants.
+In Sweden in the early 2000's, an investigation named Patient to Citizen decided that all restaurants, bars and public spaces in general would become easy to access and have all kinds of obstacles removed by 2010.
+But when we realised in 2009 that not a thing had been done to improve public spaces, we decided to draw attention to limited access bars and restaurants.
 Because these are cool environments where people would like to hang out.

 So what did you do about it?

-Well, everybody wants to be part of society—drink a beer, have fun, and live life.
+Well, everybody want to be part of society – drink a beer, have fun and live life.
 So we listed three bars in the Gothenburg area that the handicapped cannot access and wrote them letters informing them of it.
 We also listed one bar that's easy to access to show them a good example.
 So you could say that all of this is the reason for us to now brew our own beer.

 I remember you mentioning the beer drinking when we talked to you about the doll.